kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

 ### RecreateGroupAfterStart

 When any pod in a group fails, the entire group is recreated **if and only if there are no pods currently pending** in the group.
+If any pod in the replica is still in the `Pending` phase (e.g., during image pulls or initial scheduling), the controller skips the failure event without triggering a group-wide recreation.

-- **Pod Failures:** Recreates the entire group if a pod fails after initial startup is complete.
-If pods are still pending (e.g., during large container image pulls or initial scheduling), group recreation is deferred until the group stabilizes, preventing premature restart cascades.
+- **Pod Failures:** Recreates the entire group if a pod fails after all pods in the replica have started (no pods are `Pending`).
+If any pod in the replica is `Pending`, the failure event is skipped, allowing Kubernetes to handle pod restarts individually and preventing restart cascades during rollout.
-- **Node Failures:** If a node fails after all pods in the replica have successfully started, the entire replica group is deleted and recreated on healthy nodes.
-If the failure occurs while pods are still pending, the controller waits for the startup phase to complete before triggering group recreation.
+- **Node Failures:** If a node fails after all pods in the replica have started, the entire replica group is deleted and recreated on healthy nodes.
+If the failure occurs while any pod in the replica is `Pending`, group recreation is not triggered.
-- **Primary Use Case:** Workloads with large container images or long startup times where you want strict collective restart semantics in production without failing during the initial rollout.
+- **Primary Use Case:** Workloads with large container images or long startup times where you want strict collective restart semantics in production once running, but want to prevent recreation loops during the initial rollout.

 {{% alert title="Note" color="info" %}}
 The `RecreateGroupAfterStart` restart policy is supported in LWS version 0.9.0+.